My savings rate

 This graph will help us to determine how long we need to work before we retire.
 At a savings rate of 13.8%, the typical South African will need to save for 43 years before they can retire.
-You will need to start saving at 22, when you are done studying.
+You will need to start saving at 22 when you are done studying.
 This will allow you to be financially free at exactly retirement age.
-With the 23.7% I’m saving I should be able to retire in 35 years.
+With the 23.7% we’re saving, we should be able to retire in 35 years.
 I’ve been saving since I started working in 2011.
 Theoretically, I should be able to retire at the age of 57, which sounds like a million years away (being 30 now).
-I’m a bit ahead of the curve and at the rate I’m going now, should get there at age 53.
+I’m a bit ahead of the curve and at the rate, I’m going now, should get there at age 53.
 My goal is 45.
 Do you know of any banks that are easy targets?

 Remarks on savings rate

 While doing this calculation, four things jump out.
 Firstly, it is highly unlikely that you can save for your retirement in less than 20 years.
 In other words, realistically you need about 30 years to save for retirement.
 So, start sooner rather than later.
 Secondly, it is very difficult to save yourself rich (although obviously not impossible).
 My advice is that you should have a second source of income.
 Be it freelancing or starting a side hustle (I will do a follow-up article on how to identify the perfect side hustle).
 This will allow you to increase your income to spending ratio significantly.
 Granted, you will need to keep your living costs constant.